Ashraf24/HTMLJavascriptCSS_Project/README.md

 Inspiration

-Project inspired by recent cutting edge technology
+Project inspired by recent Technical Test for Task 1  and Task 2

 ## Contact
 Created by @ashraful24 - feel free to contact me!